 Is There a MS Community to Join?

-Multiple Sclerosis (MS) is not considered a fatal disease, and most people with MS live a normal life expectancy, so communication about your MS is important.
+Multiple Sclerosis (MS) is not considered a fatal disease, and most people with MS live a normal life expectancy.
 Networking with other people who share your same concerns, questions, and daily challenges is important for any chronic disorder.
 Having support of not only a healthcare team, but also a team of friends, family and loved-ones is paramount to your progress.
 Your caregiver may face challenges and stresses, too.

-Drugs.com has a comprehensive MS support group where you can ask questions, find support, and keep up with the most recent news.
-Ask your doctor to be frank with you about living with MS, and what you can expect.
+Drugs.com has a comprehensive MS support group where you can ask questions, find support, and keep up with the most recent research and news.
+Ask your doctor to be frank with you about living with MS, and what you can expect going forward.

 Learn More: Join the Multiple Sclerosis (MS) Support Group

 Other reliable websites you can access for up-to-date MS information include: